CQP 2019 ♦ 50th Season

-Chilingerian Quartet, The Eastman School, The Frost School of Music, Hartt College, Longy School of Music, The Ohio State University, University of Denver, and Syracuse University
+Chilingerian Quartet, Cincinnati College-Conservatory, Cornell, The Eastman School, The Frost School , Hartt College, Longy School

 Fredonia, 2nd session

-Blair Quartet, Concord Quartet, Arizona State Univ., The Frost School of Music, McGill University, Univ. of Texas at San Antonio, Syracuse University and Vanderbilt University
+Bergonzi Quartet, Blair Quartet, Concord Quartet, Arizona State University, The Frost School, McGill University, San Antonio Symphony (principal), University of Texas at San Antonio, and Vanderbilt University

-Chilingerian Quartet, The Frost School of Music, University of British Columbia, University of Oregon, Oregon Symphony
+The Frost School, University of British Columbia, University of Denver, University of Oregon, Boise Philharmonic (titled), Colorado Symphony (principal), Oregon Symphony (principal), Symphony Silicon Valley(concertmaster)

-ADRIENNE CARAVAN (8th year) (Dean) Ms. Caravan received her undergraduate and graduate degrees in music education and violin performance from the Eastman School of Music.
-She studied violin with Charles Castleman, Camilla Wicks, Lynn Blakeslee and music education with Louis Bergonzi.
+ADRIENNE CARAVAN (9th year) (Dean) Ms. Caravan is the Chair of the Board of the Suzuki Association of the Greater Washington Area, She received her undergraduate and graduate degrees in music education and violin performance from The Eastman School. studying violin with Charles Castleman, Camilla Wicks, and Lynn Blakeslee and music education with Louis Bergonzi.
 In addition to her master’s degree, she has trained with Ronda Cole, Edmund Sprunger, Tom Wermuth and Linda Fiore in the Suzuki approach.
 She taught in the public schools as an orchestra director for Greece Central School District in Rochester, NY and Fairfax County, VA.
 Currently Ms. Caravan teaches at J. Michael Lunsford Middle School.
 She created a Suzuki in the Schools hybrid program with her beginning 6th grade string students and conducts the 7th and 8th grade string ensembles.
 In one year the string program grew to become the second largest string program in Loudoun County.
 Her Tiger and Panther string ensembles have earned superiors at District 16 Orchestra Assessment since the school opened in 2011.
 Ms. Caravan has a wide variety of experiences in music.
 She has composed and performed the original soundtrack for a local Rochester, NY documentary film, Jurs, Edge of Discovery about sculptor and artist Nancy Jurs.
 She has performed in big band orchestras for Stevie Wonder, Gary Sinise Foundation at the Kennedy Center, Kevin Spacey, Clay Johnson, Annie Sellick, Wayne Newton, Johnny Mathis, Jeremy Davis and The Fabulous Equinox Orchestra.
 She is also the co-director of the Potomac Suzuki Strings Ensemble located in Woodbridge, VA.
 During the academic year she performs regularly with her piano quartet, The Sforza Ensemble, Fairfax Symphony Orchestra, Manassas Ballet Theatre Orchestra, Manassas Chorale, and the Savannah Philharmonic Orchestra in Savannah, GA.

 London Carl Flesch Violin Competition with the viola – the first, and so far, the only time.
 LionelTertis, who was present at the finals, called Erdélyi “a great ambassador for the viola and for his